 Many parents have questions and concerns about their child’s oral health and dental treatments.
-Dr. Christa Y. Spates and Dr. Krupa Jani have compiled answers to some of the most frequently asked questions we hear.
-If you have further questions, or to schedule an appointment with our caring dentist in Peoria and Washington, Illinois, please call us today.
+Dr. Christa Spates, Dr. Evelyn Perez and our team have compiled answers to some of the most frequently asked questions we hear.
+If you have further questions, or to schedule an appointment with our caring dentists in Peoria and Washington, Illinois, please call us today.

 How should I clean my baby’s teeth?